terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 → **-p-**: scan **all** ports; not just the common ones.
 In-case the victim machine reassigned ports to evade scanners.\
 \
 **NOTE**: My process is I use -vv, -A, and -p- as switches as a minimum.
 More often today common are ports shifted around to evade scanners.
 That is why I add -p-.
-Sometimes for a ctf if it's clear what I'm looking for I may take -p- off out of an interest of time.
+Sometimes for a ctf if I have success in what I'm looking for I may take -p- off out of an interest of time.\
 \
 ![active](/images/2screen.png "active")\
 \